microprediction/microprediction/docs/tldr.md

 ## TLDR

 Markets are better than models.
-Until now, they've just been less convenient.
+But markets have been harder to wield, until now.

 If you don't believe that statement, I probably can't convince you of anything in one paragraph.
 I suppose you could look at what [people are saying](https://microprediction.github.io/building_an_open_ai_network/feedback.html) about